-CONSTITUTIONAL TAX MARGIN INFORMATION December 31, 2012
+CONSTITUTIONAL TAX MARGIN INFORMATION December 31, 2012 (Dollars in Thousands)

 The Constitutional tax limit is the maximum amount of real property tax that may be levied in any fiscal year.
 The Constitutional tax margin represents the difference between the tax levy and the tax limit.